Notify me

 Starry Night by Vincent Van Gough

-In the same way that the actual sounds produced by musicians are vastly more complex than their symbolic representation as notes, the manifested results of painting, drawing or sculpture are vastly more complex than the words which name the objects they represent.
-But the main focus is still within the same system: the symbols.
+In the same way that the actual sounds produced by musicians are vastly more complex than their symbolic representation as notes, the manifested results of painting, drawing or sculpture are vastly more complex than the words which name the object(s) they represent.
+But the main focus is still within the same system: the simple symbols.

-So both visual arts, and musical expression in the Western Art Tradition, were both about things which are symbols.
+So both visual arts, and musical expression, in the Western Art Tradition, were both about things which are symbols.
 And, of course, literature uses words, which are symbols for the objects or concepts they represent.

 fine jewelry simple gold rings.

-The concepts I have described above, can be defined more precisely . . .
+The concepts I have described above, can be defined more precisely.
+Here is the definition of the concept this article is about: . . .

-Notes on that definition:
+Notes on that definition, above:

-“relatively simple datums from a pre-defined set of options” refers to notes in music, which are from predefined scales, recognizable objects in visual art that the are words for (words come from a predefined language), and the few simple geometric shapes that almost all fine jewellery is based on.
+“relatively simple datums from a predefined set of options” refers to notes in music, which are from predefined scales, recognizable objects in visual art that the are words for (words come from a predefined language), and the few simple geometric shapes that almost all fine jewellery is based on.

 I’ll give more details of this fascinating change, and how it relates to other aspects of society, below . . .